2025-09-07 08:24 PM

 SIMD+popcount: ~55ms for 1GB file (15x faster!)

-Node.js provides N-API (Node API) for creating native addons.
+Node.js provides N-API for creating native addons.
 Here's how we wrapped our SIMD parser:

 // cisv_node.c - The Node.js binding layer